MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * In order to allow CloudWatch Metrics and Logs, IAM role is required to be attached to running EC2 instances, which subsequently gives permissios to anything running inside EC2.
 * We can store Agent configuration in Parameter Store.

+## EC2 Placement Groups

+Normally when you launch EC2 instance its physical location is selected by AWS, placing it on whatever EC2 host makes the most sense.
+Placement groups allow you to influence placement.

+There are 3 types of placement groups for EC2:
+* Cluster - pack instances close together.
+* Spread - keep instances separated.
+* Partition - groups of instances spread apart (for replicated and distributed applications).